gvolpe/trading/README.md

 NOTICE: The `nix run` command will create a directory for the Parcel cache, which needs write permissions.

 We use `fullLinkJS` to create a fully optimized JS file.
-However, we can use `fastLinkJS` for faster iterations, but the `copyJsFileTask` does not work with it.
+However, we can use `fastLinkJS` for faster iterations.

 For such cases, it may be more convenient to use `yarn` directly.